Depression in fathers and partners

 - Feeling disconnected from others

 - Difficulties thinking clearly or concentrating which may be also affected by lack of sleep

 - Changes in appetite and weight (may increase or decrease).

 Dads can display other behaviours which may indicate that they are unwell, such as staying at work for longer hours, engaging in risk taking behaviours or extramarital affairs.

 If you have experienced these symptoms for two weeks or more, and are beginning to find it difficult to function from day to day, you may have depression.

-For new fathers this can be very debilitating, as it will impact on your ability to support your partner, function at work and/or home, respond to and enjoy your new baby.
+For new fathers and partners this can be very debilitating, as it will impact on your ability to support your partner, function at work and/or home, respond to and enjoy your new baby.
 The baby’s cries or demands may become particularly frustrating to you – as you may begin to feel that you have reached the end of your tether.

 So before things reach boiling point, it’s a good idea to seek help.
 There are safe and effective treatments for depression, and the faster you seek treatment, the faster you can recover and get back to your old self.